 Make Ireland Sustainable for All is part of the EU–funded project ‘Make Europe Sustainable For All’, a three-year project aiming to raise awareness and encourage action to be taken on the UN Sustainable Development Goals.
-The project is being implemented by 25 project partners across 15 EU Member States.
+The project is being undertaken by 25 project partners across 15 EU Member States.

 The project is being implemented in Ireland by the Irish Environmental Network and World Vision Ireland, assisted by ECO-UNESCO and Social Justice Ireland.

 ‘Make Ireland Sustainable For All’ is part-funded by the EU

 The Irish Environmental Network, or IEN, is made up of 30 nationally active Irish Environmental NGOs.
 The IEN and its members work to protect and enhance the environment, and to place environmental issues centre stage in Ireland and internationally.